lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 `re-read the whole holobiont polemiek thing to make sure I cite stuff appropriately` Rather we subscribe to the view of a holobiont as a modular agglomeration of individuals who may move in and out of symbiosis with each other.
 The assocation of those indivuduals may be of differing consistency.
-For example, reliable vertical transfer has been proven as the exclusive method of transfer, as is the case for _T. azollae_, we deem using holobiont as a concept to describe a single unit is justified.
+For example, reliable vertical transfer has been proven as the exclusive method of transfer, as is the case for _N. azollae_, we deem using holobiont as a concept to describe a single unit is justified.
 Just as it is justified to include plastig genomes in the concept of a species' genome.
 In some species, vertical transfer may be established but not as fixed as is the case for _Azolla_ `clam paper`.
 Alternatively, symbionts may need to reinnoculate their host annew every generation as is the case for Rhizobiales-legume symbioses.